BuildCraft/BuildCraftGuide/guide_resources/assets/buildcraftcore/compat/buildcraft/guide/en_us/trigger/always_on.md

 <no_lore>
 Always On is a gate trigger provided on any gate placed.

-Whenever the Always On gate tigger is selected, the selected connected action is always activated
+When selected, the connected actions are always activated.
 </no_lore>